zer0cache/matic-docs/docs/develop/alchemy.md

 2. Create a wallet address with Metamask
 3. Add balance to the wallet
 4. Use Hardhat and Ethers.js to compile and deploy the project
-5. Check contract status on Alchemy's platform.
+5. Check contract status on Alchemy's platform

 ## Create and Deploy your Smart Contract using Hardhat

 ### Step 1: Connect to the Polygon network

 There are several ways to make requests to the Polygon PoS chain.
 Rather than running your own node, you will use a free account on Alchemy's developer platform and interact with the Alchemy Polygon PoS API to communicate with the Polygon PoS chain.
-The platform includes developer tooling to monitor requests and data analytics that demonstrate what happens under the hood during smart contract deployment.
-If you don’t already have an Alchemy account, start by signing up for free [here](https://alchemy.com/?a=polygon-docs).
+The platform consists of a full suite of developer tooling – this includes the ability to monitor requests, data analytics that demonstrates what happens under the hood during smart contract deployment, enhanced APIs (Transact, NFTs, etc), and an ethers.js SDK.

+If you don’t already have an Alchemy account, start by signing up for a free account [here](https://www.alchemy.com/polygon/?a=polygon-docs).

 ![img](/img/alchemy/alchemy-dashboard.png)